sgjava/byoc/README.md

 1. An attached USB camera is more reliable than most wifi cameras as it relates to connectivity and FPS consistency.
 2. A wider selection of camera resolutions and features for the money.
-You can build a high definition camera (1280x720) for less than $100 US (It's around $75.00 with free shipping).
+You can build a high definition quad core camera (1280x720) for less than $100 US (It's around $75.00 with free shipping).
 You can also choose the USB camera that fits the application at hand.
 Swap out the camera for a fraction of an IP based equivalent.
 3. Resilience in terms of network connectivity which isn't required to capture video.
 Once network services are restored the video files can be transferred via email, SCP, etc. Most IP based cameras do not have storage hence you lose